evianambarnes/portfolio/finalproject3.md

 # Changes Made since Part II

 I was in a pretty strong place when I submitted part 2 of my final project.
 Therefore I had very few changes to make before submitting my final project.
-From my user research, the main changes I identified from these conversations were to rename my first visualization; add some more context to the background section about West Virginia's connectivity and Wetzel County specifically; and cater the call to action to all audiences.
+The main changes I identified from my user research conversations were to rename my first visualization; add some more context to the background section about West Virginia's connectivity and Wetzel County specifically; and cater the call to action to all audiences.

 ### Visualization Names